UmichSIM/UmichSIM_Pragmatics/README.md

 + add, commit, push
 + create a pull request for your branch to merge into main branch

+## Python
+Finally...
+Python is the main language we'll use for our project.
+Since most people have experience with Python we won't spend too much time on it.
+If you have no previous experience, you can use [this website](https://exercism.org/tracks/python) to learn (and also other languages!).

+### IPython
+[IPython](https://ipython.org/) is an [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for Python.
+It's a very handy interactive environment for you to test and learn Python.
+Do checkout if you haven't.

 ## Useful Links
 + [EECS201 - Winter 2022](https://www.eecs.umich.edu/courses/eecs201/wn2022/) (better slides)